Huge Fire Breaks Out At Philadelphia Oil Refinery - UrduPoint

 Huge Fire Breaks Out At Philadelphia Oil Refinery

-A huge blaze erupted at a Philadelphia oil refinery early Friday, sending a fireball into the sky and forcing residents to stay off nearby roads, local media and officials said
+A huge blaze erupted at a Philadelphia oil refinery early Friday, forcing residents to shelter in place and boosting gasoline prices, but there were no immediate reports of injuries, officials said

-Washington, (UrduPoint / Pakistan Point News - APP - 21st Jun, 2019 ) :A huge blaze erupted at a Philadelphia oil refinery early Friday, sending a fireball into the sky and forcing residents to stay off nearby roads, local media and officials said.
+"No injuries reported," the city's fire department said on Twitter.
+"PFD members working to cool off (hose down) areas around fire to ensure it doesn't spread."
+The blaze in south Philadelphia broke out around 4:00 am (0800 GMT), officials said.

-The blaze in south Philadelphia broke out around 4:00 am (0800 GMT) when a series of explosions occurred, according to NBC10.
-The fire could be seen for miles.
+According to the city's office of emergency management, PES reported that a vat of butane exploded.

-Refinery authorities say they are still working to account for all plant staff, the network reported.
+Officials initially asked residents and workers at businesses near the scene to remain indoors until further notice.

-Philadelphia's Office of Emergency Management asked residents and workers at businesses east of the scene to remain indoors until further notice.
+The shelter-in-place order, which was "precautionary due to smoke plume," was later lifted, emergency management officials said on Twitter.

-A major highway was briefly closed as firefighters responded to the incident.
+But drivers were asked to avoid the area if possible to clear the way for firefighters and emergency personnel.

 The PES refining complex -- which has existed in some form for more than 150 years -- is the largest of its kind on the US East Coast, according to its website, and processes 335,000 barrels of crude per day.